 For many of the pupils it is important to help them become more tolerant, so that they and their families can enjoy a 'full life'.
 For example some pupils find it very difficult if they have to wait, or they are asked to move from one activity to another.
 We use a number of problem behaviour reduction procedures, which are very effective.

 We are keen to work with parents and offer workshop sessions for family members (and external agencies) to help them understand the principals and procedures we use.

-Typically a pupil's week will involve daily one to one intensive teaching sessions and also group sessions as appropriate to the individual for example; swimming; story activities; music; riding; sensory sessions; physical play/sport; developing skills in the community (visiting a café or the park); using a local gym; art and crafts; baking; preparing lunch.
+Typically a pupil's week will involve daily one to one intensive teaching sessions and also group sessions as appropriate to the individual for example; swimming; story activities; music; riding; sensory sessions; physical play/sport; developing skills in the community (shopping, visiting a café or the park); using a local gym; art and crafts; baking; preparing lunch.